 The RSS is offering in-person attendance at the 2022 RSS Scientific Meeting at the Omni La Costa, Carlsbad, CA to members, attendees, exhibitors and staff pursuant to federal, state and local government orders permitting such gatherings at this time.
 The RSS is working closely with the Omni La Costa to implement the Omni “Safe & Clean” initiative which follows the safety guidelines set forth by the Centers for Disease Control and Prevention (CDC) and complies with federal, state, and city regulations for health and safety measures.
 The RSS and event planners will continue to closely monitor all CDC, state, and local guidelines and regulations to ensure all guidelines and precautions are being taken during the 2022 RSS Scientific Meeting.

-At this time the following protocols will be in place for all 2022 RSS Scientific Meeting events held in-person at the Omni La Costa, Carlsbad, CA:
+On January 14, 2022, the RSS updated the COVID-19 Policy for all 2022 RSS Scientific Meeting events held at the Omni La Costa, Carlsbad, CA. The following protocols will be in place for all 2022 RSS Scientific Meeting events held in-person at the Omni La Costa, Carlsbad, CA:

 I agree to abide by and engage in appropriate health and safety conduct as specified by the RSS and Centers for Disease Control and Prevention (CDC) guidelines while attending the 2022 RSS Scientific Meeting.
 This includes, without limitation, requirements relating to hand sanitation, social distancing, and use of face coverings.
 I will also follow all instructions of the RSS while attending the 2022 RSS Scientific Meeting, I agree not to participate in-person if I am experiencing symptoms of COVID-19, such as cough, shortness of breath, or fever, if I have a confirmed or suspected case of COVID-19, or have come in contact in the last 14 days with a person who has been confirmed or is suspected of having COVID-19.